MicrosoftDocs/windows-dev-docs/hub/apps/develop/settings/settings-common.md

 ms.localizationpriority: medium
 ---

-# Reference for common Windows settings
+# Reference for Windows 11 and Windows 10 settings

 The information provided on this page includes details for accessing the status of Windows Backup and Restore settings that are supported for both Windows 10 and Windows 11.
 This public documentation ensures effective data portability by providing third-party developers with a streamlined process to access the data.
 Settings that are supported on Windows 11 only are documented in [Reference for Windows 11 settings](settings-windows-11.md).